LukasNiessen/relational-db-vs-document-store/README.md

 ## System Design Example 1: Financial Transaction System

 Note that I limit this example to the minimum so the article is not totally bloated.
 The code is incomplete on purpose.
 You can find complete code in the examples folder of the repo.

+The examples folder contains two complete applications:

+1. `financial-transaction-system` - A Spring Boot and React application using a relational database (H2)
+2. `content-management-system` - A Spring Boot and React application using a document-oriented database (MongoDB)

+Each example has its own README.md file with instructions for running the applications.

 ### Requirements